 Now, the Seattle-based brand continues to grow internally with over 300 employees.
 Additionally, it has recently been awarded a sizable $150 million investment, which should give you a good inkling about its future trajectory, considering the fact that the pandemic did little to impact the demand for e-bikes and even bumped it up a bit.

 Rad Power opts to concentrate on mid-range, budget-friendly models that cater best to the average commuter and e-bike rider rather than tackle head-on the already tooth-and-nail competition among high-end brands.

-At present, the brand already has an impressive catalog characterized by the company’s inimitable design style, affordability, and powerful motors that can top 20mph and batteries with highly satisfactory ranges.
+At present, the brand already has an impressive catalog characterized by the company’s inimitable design style, affordability, powerful motors that can top 20mph, and batteries with highly satisfactory ranges.
 The batteries are pretty uniform in most models and charge for 6 hours on average.
 Both the motor and battery serve as pleasant surprises considering the models’ said budget-friendliness.